endurancerc/RealDriver/README.md

 * Down Arrow: Hides the slider and button panel and displays the joystick
 * Joystick: Left-Right mapped to CH1.
 Up-Down mapped to CH2.
 The Gear Icon on the top left is displayed while in joystick mode.
 Pressing this will hide the joystick and return the controls menu.

+### TODO - Future Goals for this software:
+* Creation of a web-app enabling connections from any web browser.
+* Joystick support.
+Support for joysticks and game controllers connected to the Android device.
+* Meta Quest support.
+Creation of a native Meta Quest application.
+Head tracking allowing of mapping to pan and tilt platforms and Quest hand controller support.

 -------------------------------------------------------------------------------------------------------------------------